-The use of personally owned computers, tablets, portable speakers, or other electronic devices is not permitted on campus unless specifically approved by a faculty or administration.
+Using personally owned computers, tablets, portable speakers, or other electronic devices is not permitted on campus unless specifically approved by a faculty or administration.
 The administration adheres to a three-fold approach to breaches in this policy.

-- 1. The item will be taken from the student after the first offense and given to the Principal.
+- 1. After the first offense, the item will be taken from the student and given to the Principal.
 The student will have the item returned at the end of the day. - 2.
 On the second offense, the item will be taken and held until the parent comes to pick it up.
 Parents will be instructed not to permit students to bring items to school. - 3.
 If the student is found to be using one of these prohibited items a third time, the item will be taken and held for the remainder of the school year.

-THE SCHOOL ASSUMES NO RESPONSIBILITY FOR ANY OF THE ABOVE-MENTIONED ITEMS.
-Any inappropriate use of traditional or digital photo, video, or recording instruments (including postings on the internet) will lead to immediate confiscation and may lead to further disciplinary action.
+THE SCHOOL ASSUMES NO RESPONSIBILITY FOR ANY OF THE ITEMS MENTIONED ABOVE.
+Any inappropriate use of traditional or digital photo, video, or recording instruments (including postings on the Internet) will result in immediate confiscation and may lead to further disciplinary action.

-The school discourages students from bringing large amounts of cash to school.
-The school is not responsible for musical instruments brought onto campus during school hours.
-Students are encouraged not to bring musical instruments on campus unless they are required as part of a school-related activity or scheduled class.
+The school discourages students from bringing large amounts of cash to school and is not responsible for musical instruments brought onto campus during school hours.
+Students are encouraged not to bring musical instruments on campus unless required as part of a school-related activity or scheduled class.

-"Lost and Found" articles should be turned in to the office where owners may claim their property.
+"Lost and Found" articles should be returned to the office where owners may claim their property.
 The school reserves the right to donate or dispose of articles not claimed after one quarter.